denis-beurive/gcc-notes/README.md

 ==30454== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

+TYPE "11 bytes in 1 blocks are **still reachable** in loss record 1 of 14":

+> These blocks were not freed, but they could have been freed (if the programmer had wanted to) because the program still
+> was keeping track of pointers to those memory blocks ([source](https://stackoverflow.com/questions/3840582/still-reachable-leak-detected-by-valgrind)).

+TYPE "Conditional jump or move depends on uninitialised value(s)"

+> This error is caused if you forget to initialize variables before using or accessing them.
+You can usually re-run valgrind with the flag
+> `--track-origins=yes` to see where the uninitialized value came from.

 ## Using "const"

 ### `const <type> <var>`